NOW

 Steve hooked up with Tom Vess (bass player) who also shared the same

 influences.
 Tom was more of a Yes fan than anything.
-He could perfectly
+Tom could

 emulate Chris Squire with his fretless bass.